-- 7.15 The first of these proposals is a project for improving Bridge Street to give greater pedestrian capacity and improved ambience with landscaping whilst maintaining two way vehicular traffic and improved space for buses picking up passengers.
+- Contemporary surveys of users of historic towns have shown that Stratford, which comes out well on many indicators, does less well on the issue of whether people feel safe and comfortable in the presence of traffic in the town.
+This Plan introduces measures to create a better balance between different forms of traffic and pedestrians, recognising that easier movement in key streets, and with a public realm that is better cared for, will be a more pleasant experience for both visitors and residents. - The first of these proposals is a project for improving Bridge Street to give greater pedestrian capacity and improved ambience with landscaping whilst maintaining two way vehicular traffic and improved space for buses picking up passengers.
 The second is an experimental scheme for the closure of High Street.
 After that experiment, a more complete judgement will be possible about the design and extent of a permanent scheme (see TC Project 5).
 Further, to advance the theme of improving non-vehicular movement within the town, there are projects for cycling, designating routes for coaches and dealing with congestion on the pedestrian access over the river currently limited to the Tramway Bridge.
 These are intended to support the same objectives (see TC Projects 6, 7 and 8). - Residents and visitors must not be put off coming to the town by either congestion on access routes or by difficulties in parking and inadequacies of public transport.
 Consolidating and improving existing train services and providing appropriately for bus services in the town are essential to resolve issues that arise from an increasing population, as are measures to relieve growing congestion on the town's access routes.
-The policies in Section 10 are intended to address these issues. - Parking in the Town Centre is of general community concern.
-The demand for parking is dynamic; it changes as other circumstances change, such as levels of congestion, the success of public transport and the commercial and shopping economy.
-Above all, it responds to changes in charging policy.
-The Plan strongly advocates that parking and traffic in the Town Centre should be kept under immediate and constant review by an Advisory Body drawn from all interests in the town.
-It should be established at an authoritative level and its recommendations respected.
-Park and Ride is essential, but its contribution to combating congestion will depend crucially on how it relates to other issues, in particular the local economy and car parking policies (see TC Project 9).
+The policies in Section 10 are intended to address these issues.